DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Andrea_Miconi_def/index.markdown

 [^16]: Jansen and Spink, 'How We Are Searching the World Wide Web?', pp.
     257-258.

-[^17]: Jansen, Spink and Pedersen, 'A Temporal Comparison of AltaVista Web
+[^17]: Jansen, Spink, and Pedersen, 'A Temporal Comparison of AltaVista Web
     Searching', p.**563.

 [^18]: Jansen and Spink, 'How Are We Searching the World Wide Web?' p.
 260.